-Best regards for a good summer
+Best wishes for a good summer,

 Tikkun magazine in 1985 and the founding editor of Persimmon Tree magazine in 2007.
 She is